TEN

 there from Richmond:

-time about 30 minutes) for Darlington Town Centre and Railway Station.
-Sundays
+time about 30 minutes) for Darlington Town Centre.
+On Sundays